 - 2.1 The purpose of the LAP is to provide local guidance to the Council's District Licensing Committee in deciding whether to issue or renew a licence. - 2.2 Under section 105 of the Act, the DLC has to have regard to a range of matters in addition to any relevant local alcohol policy when considering a licence application.
-The types of matters include: - the object of the Act; - the suitability of the applicant; - the design and layout of any proposed premises; - whether (in its opinion) the amenity and good order of the locality would be likely to be reduced, to more than a minor extent, by the effects of the licence; - whether (in its opinion) the amenity and good order of the locality are already so badly affected by the effected of the issue of existing licences, but - - o it is nevertheless desirable not to issue any further licences. - 2.3 The Act says that a licence may be refused or conditions applied if the issue of the licence, or the consequences of the issue of the licence, would be inconsistent with the LAP (section 108 and 109).
+The types of matters include: - the object of the Act; - the suitability of the applicant; - the design and layout of any proposed premises; - whether (in its opinion) the amenity and good order of the locality would be likely to be reduced, to more than a minor extent, by the effects of the issue of the licence; - whether (in its opinion) the amenity and good order of the locality are already so badly affected by the effects of the issue of existing licences that- - they would be unlikely to be reduced further (or would be likely to be reduced further to only a minor extent) by the effects of the issue of the licence; but - o it is nevertheless desirable not to issue any further licences. - 2.3 The Act says that a licence may be refused or conditions applied if the issue of the licence, or the consequences of the issue of the licence, would be inconsistent with the LAP (section 108 and 109).
 Where a licence is renewed and it will be inconsistent with the provisions of the LAP, conditions may be imposed (section 133).